jgm/pandoc/doc/lua-filters.md

 `fetch (source, base_url)`

 Fetches the given source from a URL or local file.
-Returns two values: the contents of the file and the mime type (or an empty string).
+Returns two values: the contents of the file and the MIME type (or an empty string).

 Returns: